aspose-total/Aspose.Total-Products/total/en/android-java/conversion/word-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert WORD to XLSM in Android Applications or Online App" h2="Export WORD to XLSM in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting Word documents to XLSM format is a common requirement for many businesses.
+XLSM is a Microsoft Excel macro-enabled spreadsheet format that allows users to store complex data and formulas.
+It is also used to store and share data between different applications.
+By converting Word documents to XLSM, users can easily access and manipulate the data stored in the document.

+<h2>How Aspose.Total Helps for Word to XLSM Conversion</h2>

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate WORD to XLSM conversion feature inside your android applications.
-Firstly, you can convert WORD to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLSM.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to integrate WORD to XLSM conversion feature inside their Android applications.
+It includes feature-rich document manipulation and conversion APIs such as Aspose.Words for Android via Java and Aspose.Cells for Java.

+Using Aspose.Words for Android via Java, developers can easily convert Word documents to HTML format.
+After that, Aspose.Cells for Java can be used to convert HTML to XLSM.
+This makes it easy for developers to integrate WORD to XLSM conversion feature inside their Android applications.

+Aspose.Total for Android via Java also provides a wide range of features such as document manipulation, conversion, rendering, printing, and more.
+It also supports a variety of file formats such as DOC, DOCX, XLS, XLSX, PPT, PPTX, PDF, HTML, and more.
+With Aspose.Total for Android via Java, developers can easily integrate WORD to XLSM conversion feature inside their Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}